 Another UP fall foliage spot is Pictured Rocks National Lakeshore.
 The area boasts some of the most striking lookouts on Lake Superior.
-You'll be awed by the pine tree cliffs reflected in the turquoise water.
+You'll be awed by the pine tree cliffs reflecting in the turquoise water.
 Experience the seasonal spirit on a cruise along the 40-mi (64-km) Lakeshore.
 Other ways to see the colors include a kayak trip, a hike, or a drive—the vibrant sceneries are assured in any case.

 Tahquamenon Falls State Park

 Tahquamenon Falls State Park near the town of Paradise is another top location for stunning fall photography.
 Besides numerous hiking trails, the park is particularly favored for the Upper Tahquamenon Falls that has an unusual chocolate color.
 The dye owes to the tannins leaching from the cedar swamp at the beginning of the Tahquamenon River.
 Locals call the waterfall "Root Beer Falls" as its brown color and foam resemble the sweet North American beverage made with root bark.
 The waterfall is stunning in the fall season when white pines and hardwood trees change color and make the scenery truly unbeatable.